stephematician/freesurfacesolver/README.md

 up being a somewhat poor choice, as the residual function can occupy a lot of computational time.

+The continuation method implemented is based on the pseudo-arclength approach in [Numerical Continuation Methods][continuation_link].

-The code was use to produce all the figures in the thesis, and the figures for the publication [On the free-surface flow of steep forced solitary waves][jfm_link].
+The code was use to produce all the figures in the thesis, and the figures for the publication
+[On the free-surface flow of steep forced solitary waves][jfm_link].

 Another publication based on the results in Chapter 4 of the thesis has been accepted, with link/details pending.

 Anyway, don't judge me too harshly, it was a big learning process.
 I have updated the code to be slightly more memory friendly, and attempted to consolidate a lot of the Lua scripts.
+I am also the clumsiest user of git, but it's only me working on this project so I get a free pass, right?

 The MATLAB scripts are, in my opinion, a rushed together hack.
 I would not be surprised if they break easily, and it is best to ignore them as they are only